Chapter 8 - Notetaking Services and Options

 Livescribe Smartpen

-Captured notes flow to your companion device like a mobile or desktop device via the free Livescribe+ App whenever the pen and device are connected.
-With an active Bluetooth connection with the device, the Smartpen streams your handwritten notes to the device in real-time.
+3. With an active Bluetooth connection within the device, the Smartpen streams your handwritten notes to the device in real-time.

 Student Responsibilities